manuelyhvh/sql-server-samples/samples/manage/azure-hybrid-benefit/README.md

 For more information about the runbooks, see the [Runbook tutorial](https://docs.microsoft.com/en-us/azure/automation/learn/automation-tutorial-runbook-textual-powershell)

 >[!IMPORTANT]
-> When running the script as a runbook, it is necessary to use a database to ensure that the results can be analyzed outside of the runbook.
+> When running the script as a runbook, it is necessary to save the data in a database so that the results could be analyzed outside of the runbook.